humio/humio-aws-lambdas/README.md

 	- `HumioIngestToken`, the plaintext Humio repo ingest token, or
 	- to use the AWS Secrets Manager, using `HumioIngestTokenArn` and `HumioIngestTokenSecret` (see below).

-"Universal" environment variables are described below:
+Universal environment variables are described below:

 Key | Description
 -------- | -----------